not-fl3/tinyecs/README.md

 }
 ```

-More examples in /examples folder :)
+More features, described only in /examples atm:
+- Aspects
+- Entity creation from system's process
+- Data aspects - for additional kind of entities in process
+- Different process styles